w3f/Grants-Program/applications/zk-rollups.md

 # Open Grant Proposal

-* **Project:** ZK Rollup on Polkadot
+* **Project:** ZK Rollup on Polkadot/Substrate
 * **Proposer:** NoCtrlZ, akru, and SotaWatanabe
 * **Payment Address:** 1LYWirHyBbmdCCU2YHg2qxgLAuybUfKEPm

 ## Project Overview :page_facing_up:
 We have been working on off-chain scalability solutions aka layer2 solutions.
-And after tremendous research, we became to believe that ZK Rollup would be the killer layer2 solution.
-Currently, rollup is [one of the potentially interesing topics](https://github.com/w3f/General-Grants-Program/blob/master/grants/polkadot_stack.md) for Web3 Foundation and Vitalik announced [the rollup centrric Ethreum roadmap last month](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698?fbclid=IwAR1oJyMEwvjFXNy7vCHT19PyXNh27PAHZjvCR4qBRoUB9mKf_nEVOtE4vgk).
+After tremendous research, we have come to believe that ZK Rollup would be the killer layer2 solution because of its data availability.
+Currently, rollup is [one of the potentially interesing topics](https://github.com/w3f/General-Grants-Program/blob/master/grants/polkadot_stack.md) of Web3 Foundation and Vitalik announced [the rollup centrric Ethreum roadmap last month](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698?fbclid=IwAR1oJyMEwvjFXNy7vCHT19PyXNh27PAHZjvCR4qBRoUB9mKf_nEVOtE4vgk).
 According to Vitalik, the Ethereum ecosystem is likely to be all-in on rollup (plus some plasma and channels) as a scaling strategy for the near and mid-term future.
 We know that Polkdot has a different technical architecture and tech stack but Rollup is still important because of severtal reasons.

-1. Bringing vertical off-chain scalability without sacrificing on-chain data availability (×3-10 scalability).
+1. Bringing vertical off-chain scalability without sacrificing on-chain data availability, security and privacy (×3-10 scalability).
 1. Handling smart contracts on layer2.
+1. Sharding plus Rollups will be the future.
+Polkadot has the sharding ish architecture but it doesn't have Rollups yet.
+1. Currenntly, a lot of Ethereum projects are interested in migrating from Ethreum to Polkadot.
+And some of the great Ethereum projects have already started using Rollups.
+If we could build Rollups on Substeate/Polkadot, we would help these projects migrate smoothly.

+Through this grant, we will make a ZK Rollup pallet for Parachain builders to get zero-knowledge vertical scaling solution.

 ### Overview
-Throught this grant, we are going to make a ZK Rollup pallet for potential Parachains.
-Our goal is to make Plasm Network a scalable smart contract platform.
-And supporting Rollup on the Parachian is important both for us and for the community.
+Throught this grant, we are going to make a ZK Rollup pallet for potential Parachains like Plasm.
+Our initial goal is to implement ZK Rollup on Plasm but we aim to make it public and adoptable for all Substrate based chains.

+More technically, this applicatin consists of 2 different parts.
+The  first part is to implement the main chain's pallet and the second part is to implement the side chain's  pallet.

 ### Project Details
 We expect the teams to already have a solid idea about the project's expected final state.